md-naim-hassan-saykat/skin-lesion-classification-ensemble-ham10000/README.md

     print(f"{name:28s}  Accuracy={fmt(a)}  F1={fmt(f1v)}  AUC={fmt(aucv)}")
 PY
 ```
-Note: We ship a precomputed file outputs/from_zip_eval/densenet121_imgnet_tuned_val_preds.csv (multi-scale + TenCrop + hflip TTA with simple temperature/bias calibration on the validation split).
-The snippet above will automatically use it, recompute densenet121_ham10000_metrics.json, and then recompute the ensemble.
-If that file is removed, the script will fall back to the raw DenseNet outputs produced by scripts/eval_all.sh.
+We ship outputs/from_zip_eval/densenet121_imgnet_tuned_val_preds.csv (multi-scale + TenCrop + hflip TTA with light temperature/bias calibration on the validation split).
+If that file is removed, the pipeline falls back to the raw DenseNet outputs produced by scripts/eval_all.sh.

 ---